wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 After downloading the kernel, which is a `.tar.gz` file, unpack the kernel source tree using the command:

 ```
-tar -xvzf [file name of the compressed tarball]
+tar -xvzf [Path to the compressed tarball]
 ```

 Before invoking `Make`, you need to first specify a kernel configuration file.
 Two of the most commonly used